nod-ai/ADA/packer-rocm/README.md

      content@=ubuntu-rocm.tar.gz
 ```

-The artifact is named `ubuntu-rocm.tar.gz`.
-When building with `ansible-pull`, it may be here:
+The artifact will be in `ADA/packer-rocm/packer-maas/ubuntu/`, named `ubuntu-rocm.tar.gz`.
-`~/.ansible/pull/$HOSTNAME/packer-rocm/packer-maas/ubuntu`

 #### Proxy